Home

 10 Lacertae

-10 Lacertae is a double main-sequence star in the constellation of Lacerta.
+10 Lacertae is a double main-sequence star of spectral class O9 in the constellation of Lacerta.

 10 Lacertae visual magnitude is 4.88.
-Because of its moderate brightness, 10 Lacertae should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, 10 Lacertae is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 4.88